michael35040/POME/README.md

 ===============
 For details on limit order books as well as usage guides and examples, please see the wiki.

+Copyright

+All credit goes to:
+* Ash Booth (ab24v07) for all of the actual code
+* Julienne Walker for the algorithms
+* Michael Nguyen (dyn4mik3) for adding some comments to the code

 The code is open-sourced via the MIT Licence: see the LICENSE file for full text. (copied from http://opensource.org/licenses/mit-license.php)

 Usage